damsiem/ToyRobot/Readme.md

 position of the robot.

-* A robot that is not on the table can choose the ignore the MOVE, LEFT, RIGHT and REPORT commands.
+* A robot that is not on the table can choose the ignore the MOVE, LEFT, RIGHT commands.

 ### Constraints: